firatmikyaz/javascriptChallenges/Js-Fundamentals-Part-1/content.md

 1. Recreate the 'description' variable from the last assignment, this time using the template literal syntax

-## LECTURE: LECTURE: Taking Decisions: if / else Statements
+## LECTURE: Taking Decisions: if / else Statements

 ### Your tasks: